 - Library Resources

-The AOMA library is a specialty library with holdings that focus primarily on the field of acupuncture and Oriental medicine.
+The AOMA library is a specialty library with holdings that focus primarily on the field of acupuncture and Chinese medicine.
 The library collection includes a selection of biomedical research resources.
 Library patrons have access to and use of print and online collections and a broad base of learning/information resources.
 Scholarly and academic support is available via a number of resources, including reference services, electronic databases, and circulation services.

 Print, Audio/Visual, and Electronic Resources

-AOMA maintains library resources pertaining to both Oriental and Western medicine.
-These include more than 9,000 Oriental medical books, journals, videos, CDs, and DVDs, in addition to a substantial collection of original Chinese language medical research books, journals, and DVDs.
+AOMA maintains library resources pertaining to both Chinese and Western medicine.
+These include more than 9,000 Chinese medical books, journals, videos, CDs, and DVDs, in addition to a substantial collection of original Chinese language medical research books, journals, and DVDs.
 These resources, in addition to the EBSCOHost database (which includes Alt HealthWatch and Medline full-text), provide students and faculty with access to the most current literature available.

 Computers and Printing